2016 Zumbro ‘Midnight’ 50 Mile Trail Race

 Zumbro 50 Mile Endurance Run Description and History:

 The Zumbro Midnight 50 a three-loop (3 x 16.7 = 50.1 miles) 100% trail ultramarathon within the Zumbro River Bottoms Management area in Southern Minnesota’s Bluff Country / just outside of the tiny village of Theilman.
 Generally speaking, the Zumbro River Bottoms Management area lies within a portion of the Richard J. Dorer Memorial Hardwood Forest – an expansive 2 million acre tract of Minnesota Hardwood forest.
 We will not pretend these are mountains, because they are not, this is Mississippi River Valley Bluff Country, it is wild, rugged, beautiful and provides the perfect venue for 100 miles of trail running!.
 The race starts and finishes at the West Assembly Area.
 Runners will have access to five aid stations per 16.7 mile loop (15 aid stations in 50 miles, that is an average of an aid station every 3-1/3 miles!).
 The course consists of primarily single and double-track trail with some minimum maintenance gravel road sections.
 This is a laid back, old school, low-key ultra … help us to keep it that way by bringing the right attitude!
 Thank you!

-Registration for the 2015 race will open on Saturday November 15th 2014.
-We only offer online registration.
-The fee is $95.00.
-Registration will close on Wednesday April 1st, 2015 at 5:00 PM or once the field limit has been met.
-There will be no registration after Wednesday April 1st.
+Registration for the 2016 race will open on Sunday November 1, 2015.
+We only offer online registration and it will be hosted through UltraSignup.
+The fee is $95.00 (plus UltraSignup fees).
+Registration will close on Friday April 1st, 2016 at 5:00 PM or once the field limit has been met.
+There will be no registration after Friday April 1st.
 There will be no registration at packet-pickup or race-day registration so do not delay in signing up!